Exploring the Dependence of Gas Cooling and Heating Functions on the Incident Radiation Field with Machine Learning: Introduction

 Since gas cooling (and heating) is a vital ingredient in galaxy formation, cooling and heating functions need to be included in numerical simulations of galaxy formation.
 However, the full calculation of level and ionization state populations is much too complex (and, hence, slow) for modeling cooling and heating functions on the fly in galaxy formation simulations.
-Hence, for simulation use, the cooling and heating functions must be approximated with a less computationally intensive \postsubmit{method}.
-One traditional approach to this is pre-computing cooling and heating functions with Cloudy on a grid of relevant parameters, and interpolating between table values in the simulation \citep[e.g.][]{kravtsov03, smith08, thomas09, wiersma09, hopkins11, schaye14, vogelsberger14, mccarthy17, smith17, ploeckinger_schaye20, gutcke21, schaye23}.
-Examples of this include tables of the temperature, density, and metallicity dependence for cooling functions in CIE \citep[e.g.][]{cox_tucker69, sutherland_dopita93, smith08} or with a constant ionizing background at fixed redshift \citep[e.g.][]{hopkins11}; incorporating a spatially constant UV background, which adds \postsubmit{one} additional dimension \postsubmit{(}redshift $z$ or radiation field strength\postsubmit{)} to the tables \citep[e.g.][]{kravtsov03, robertson_kravtsov08, wiersma09, schaye14, mccarthy17, smith17, gutcke21, schaye23}; and tabulating for an incident radiation field with 4 free parameters \citep{gnedin_hollon12}.
+Hence, for simulation use, the cooling and heating functions must be approximated with a less computationally intensive method.
+One traditional approach to this is pre-computing cooling and heating functions with Cloudy on a grid of relevant parameters, and interpolating between table values in the simulation \citep[e.g.][]{kravtsov03, smith08, hopkins11, vogelsberger14}.
+Cooling and heating tables for gas in CIE generally include dimensions of temperature, density, and metallicity \citep[e.g.][]{cox_tucker69, sutherland_dopita93, smith08}.
+The same table dimensions can be used for gas with a constant ionizing background at fixed redshift \citep[e.g.][]{hopkins11}.
+Incorporating a spatially constant UV background adds one additional dimension, the redshift $z$ (or radiation field strength), to the tables \citep[e.g.][]{kravtsov03, robertson_kravtsov08, smith17, gutcke21, schaye23}.
+In particular, various simulations incorporate the redshift-dependent cooling tables of \citet{wiersma09}, including simulations described in \citet{thomas09, schaye14, mccarthy17}.
+More recent simulations, such as those of \citet{gutcke21} and \citet{schaye23} incorporate the cooling tables of \citet{ploeckinger_schaye20}.
+These tables include an interstellar radiation field with a fixed frequency dependence and normalization depending on the gas column density, in addition to a spatially constant UV background.
+Tables with more dimensions can also be constructed for gas illuminated by an incident radiation field which includes local contributions from a synthesized stellar spectrum and a quasar-like power law \citep{gnedin_hollon12}.

 Interpolation tables are not the only approach to approximating cooling and heating functions.
 One alternate approach is simplified chemical networks which follow only the most relevant atoms and molecules, which \textit{can} be evaluated on-the-fly \citep[e.g.][]{anninos97, grassi11, richings14, salz15, bovino16}.
 Other works use Cloudy to calculate cooling and heating functions for gas properties sampled from a numerical galaxy formation simulation of interest \citep[e.g.][]{robertson_kravtsov08, wiersma10, romero21, robinson22}.
 These `true' cooling and heating functions can then be used to train a neural network to predict cooling and heating functions (at least for gas properties which are reasonably consistent with those seen in the training data) \citep[e.g.][]{grassi11, galligan19}.